What Are High Tack Thermal Labels?

 These labels utilize a gap or transmissive setting.

 Some thermal printers will have both a Reflective/Mark Setting, and a perforated Gap Setting.
-The high tack labels utlize a gap sensor, in comparison to our Zero Waste Thermal Labels which have a mark or reflective setting.
+The high tack labels utlize a gap sensor.

 The best advice for finding a printer is to reach out to the printer manufacturer directly if you have any questions as to the compatibility and what settings the printer offers.
 If you have already purchased a printer, you may be able to find the information in the instruction manual.